So we’ve not been able to answer all your questions yet? Maybe the answer is here.

 No, you can shoot a video or record a radio advert on a smart phone or tablet and if you want to get fancy, free editing software is available on the net.
-We’re not bothered about the technical quality of the video/audio – it’s all about great creative ideas, enthusiasm and a well written script.
+We’re not bothered about the technical quality of the video/audio – it’s all about great creative ideas, online essay service enthusiasm and a well written script.

 Where will I find the information I need?

 Once you register for a project you will gain access to all the relevant resources.
 This includes a full brief, lesson plan, supporting documentation, reference videos and links to appropriate websites.